pleb/blog/posts/minimal-nextjs-blog-part2-post-links.md

 ## How does this work

-When processing the files found under the `/posts` directory, we use Gray Matter to parse the files into Meta and Content.
+When processing the files found under the `/posts` directory, I use Gray Matter to parse the files into Metadata and Content.
+See:

 ```ts
 const { data, content } = matter(readFileSync(path))
 ```

-And to supply the meta we define it in the top of each blog post file.
-For example, here's a sample blog post.
+To supply the metadata I define it in the top of each blog post file.
+For example, here's a sample blog post:

 ```text
 ---